 As we have said, make sure you fill the joints between the bricks by adding some mortar to the end of the brick or block before it’s laid.

 These bricks are being laid to stretcher bond and once two or three courses are built its time to check for plumb on the end.
 Do this on every course.

-The wall needs to be checked every course for plumb at the front, at both ends, on every course.
-You can see the boat level in the picture also.
+The wall needs to be checked every course for plumb at the front and at both ends, on every course.
+The horizontal level of the bricks or blocks can be checked using a small boat level.
 If the wall starts right, it should end right!